JStalnac/SharpSpades/README.md

 SharpSpades is divided into several projects.
 Each project has a `<project>/src` directory and separate tests in `<project>/tests`.

-`SharpSpades` - The API of the server
+`SharpSpades` - Server implementation

-`SharpSpades.Server` - Server implementation
+`SharpSpades.Api` - The API of the server

 `SharpSpades.Native` - Native library wrapper code (C#)